musadabra/Mobile-Bill-Payment-App/README.md

 Edit the application.properties file located at src -> resource Edit the database name in case you name you db differently from the instruction.

+WARNING ON RUN OF THE PROGRAM
+ *Ensure that Mysql db is running on port 3306
+ *Ensure that port 8081 is not in us